 - COMMUNITY EVENTS – Volunteers may be called upon to provide support at community events on behalf of the RCMP.
 Duties could include: staffing an information booth, bike or scooter safety events, parades, bike registration, distributing crime prevention informational brochures to the public.

 - Project 529 BIKE REGISTRATION STATIONS – Volunteers set up registration stations in partnership with local bike shops and community events to register identifying features of owners bikes using the Project 529 Garage application.
 Click here https://youtu.be/HjOrxhKJEU0

 - VEHICLE PATROL CRIME WATCH (COPS) – Working in teams and operating a marked Community Policing vehicle(s), volunteers drive through local neighbourhoods and business sectors serving as a crime deterrent and operating as extra ‘eyes and ears’ for the RCMP, reporting all suspicious, criminal and nuisance behaviour observed.
 They also have the ability to query licence plates in search of stolen vehicles.
 Click on the link to learn more: https://youtu.be/BAl62Q4zWmY

 - AUTO CRIME PREVENTION- Volunteers patrol through parking lots looking for stolen vehicles and for vehicles that are unsecured or have visible valuables in place prime for theft.
 They complete a service brochure as a means to inform the owner of the vehicle to be more aware of being a victim of theft.

-- BREAK AND ENTER LETTERS- Volunteers notify residents on streets where Break and Enters have been reported with residential safety information.
+- PROPERTY CRIME AWARENESS LETTERS- Volunteers notify residents on streets where property crimes have been reported with residential safety information.
 Click on the link to learn more: https://youtu.be/7zF3Kc5yQj0

 - Any other initiatives or activities as directed by the Community Policing Manager and the RCMP.